18F/handbook/_pages/locations/washington-dc.md

 ### Water

-The water cooler in the infill is reserved for those who have contributed to the water cooler fund.
+The water cooler is reserved for those who have contributed to the water cooler fund.
 Contact information for joining is on the cooler itself.
 Please remember to bring your own cup.
 In addition, there are water fountains by the bathrooms.

 ## Amenities